Wonderfully crispy and flavorful bacon chips work well for scooping up guacamole, salsa, or sour cream.

 They're perfect on game day, or anytime you crave something crunchy on the keto diet.

 Many people complain that they miss crunchy snacks on the keto diet.
-I was one of them until I discovered that there are actually MANY options when it comes to crispy and crunchy keto snacks.
+I was one of them until I discovered that there are actually quite a few options when it comes to crispy and crunchy keto snacks, such as spicy roasted nuts and keto cheese chips.

 These amazing chips are one of those snacks that help you stop feeling as though you're missing out on something by being on a low-carb diet.
 They are incredibly tasty, and they are also VERY easy to make.